zhwa/mlir-example/book/Chapter-06-Softmax.md

 In Chapter 5, we constructed `scf.for` loops using a multi-step process: create the loop operation, set the insertion point inside its body, build the body operations, and finally restore the insertion point.
 This approach works well for simple loops, but it becomes cumbersome when working with loop-carried variables, where we need to carefully manage block arguments and yield operations.
 For loops with `iter_args`, MLIR provides a more concise **lambda-style construction** that we use throughout this chapter.

+**Note on notation**: In the MLIR textual format we've been reading, loop-carried variables use the syntax `iter_args(%var = %initial_value)`.
+When we transition to using the C++ API in the following code examples, this becomes the parameter name `iterArgs` (camelCase, as is standard in C++ APIs).
+These refer to the same concept—variables that carry values across loop iterations.

 The lambda-style approach passes a callback function to the `scf::ForOp` constructor, and this callback receives four parameters: an `OpBuilder` for constructing operations inside the loop, a `Location` for debugging information, the induction variable (loop counter), and a `ValueRange` containing the current values of loop-carried variables.
 The callback builds the loop body and must call `scf.yield` to pass values to the next iteration.
 The loop operation automatically manages the block structure, insertion points, and block arguments—details that required manual handling in the multi-step approach.

 Consider the first pass in our softmax implementation, which finds the maximum value.
-Using the lambda style, we write:
+Using the lambda style in C++ API, we write:

 ```cpp
 auto findMaxLoop = builder.create<scf::ForOp>(